-The Dunker Church
+The Dunker Church at Antietam

 The Battle of Antietam, fought September 17, 1862, was one of the bloodiest battles in the history of this nation.
 Yet, one of the most noted landmarks on this great field of combat is a house of worship associated with peace and love.
 Indeed, the Dunker Church ranks as perhaps one of the most famous churches in American military history.
 This historic structure began as a humble country house of worship constructed by local Dunker farmers in 1852.
 It was Mr. Samuel Mumma, owner of the nearby farm that bears his name, who donated land in 1851 for the Dunkers to build their church.
 During its early history the congregation consisted of about half a dozen-farm families from the local area.